DevExpress/devextreme-documentation/concepts/05 Widgets/File Manager/10 Bind to File Systems/10 Object File System.md

-The **FileManager** widget provides the Object file provider to manage files and folders in an in-memory array of JSON objects.
+The **FileManager** widget provides the Array file provider to manage files and folders in an in-memory array of JSON objects.

 ![FileManager - Hierarchical Data Structure](Content/images/doc/20_1/FileManager/Hierarchical-file-system.png)

-Create an Object file provider and assign the array of hierarchical JSON objects to the provider's [data](/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/Array/Configuration/#data) option to bind the **FileManager** widget to a hierarchical data structure.
+Create an Array file provider and assign the array of hierarchical JSON objects to the provider's [data](/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/Array/Configuration/#data) option to bind the **FileManager** widget to a hierarchical data structure.

-The Object file provider automatically binds data objects to the widget if the data objects have the default 'name', 'size', 'dateModified', etc. fields in its structure.
+The Array file provider automatically binds data objects to the widget if the data objects have the default 'name', 'size', 'dateModified', etc. fields in its structure.
 For example:

     var fileSystem = [
     {